Yamato-Security/hayabusa/README.md

 ## Windows

 In Command Prompt or Windows Terminal, just run the 32-bit or 64-bit Windows binary from the hayabusa root directory.
+Note: Slow at first run after PC boot is due to the real-time protection of Windows Defender.
+You can avoid it by doing real-time protection off, but we don't recommend it.

 Example: `hayabusa-1.4.1-windows-x64.exe`

 ## Linux